NuLink-network/docs/product/worker_running.md

 ```

-- `<ETH KEYSTORE URI>` - The path to store the keystore of the Worker account.
+- `<ETH KEYSTORE URI>` - The path to the keystore file of the Worker account..
 - `<NULINK PROVIDER URI>` - The URI of a local or hosted node where the Horus network launched.
 - `<NULINK NETWORK NAME>` - The name of the network where the Horus network launched.
 - `<PAYMENT PROVIDER URI>` - The URI of a local or hosted node where payment goes.